 Applicable Section of Town Zoning Code: 148-12C (3) Nonconforming uses, structures & lots-alteration & restoration.

-Whether an undesirable change would be produced in character of (the) neighborhood or a detriment to nearby properties: No, the Applicant is seeking approval for a modest house addition of 486 sq. ft. with a 6 ft porch.
+Whether an undesirable change would be produced in character of the neighborhood or a detriment to nearby properties: No, the Applicant is seeking approval for a modest house addition of 486 sq. ft. with a 6 ft porch.
 The Applicant also wishes to add a patio and pool which will increase the total floor area to 1,333 sq. ft.
 The property contains 1.4 acres.
 The proposed addition, in-ground pool and porch would not produce a change in the character of the neighborhood or a detriment to nearby properties.

 Whether benefit sought by applicant can be achieved by a feasible alternative to the variance: No, as mentioned by the Architect, the Applicant has tried to purchase additional property from the adjoining land owner to comply with the zoning code.
 However, the adjoining property is a commercial property which needs all of its area to comply with current zoning needs.

 Whether the requested variance is substantial: No, This is not a substantial variance.
 The property is not located within 200 feet of the lake.
-This is a modest addition of 486 sq ft of living area, with a porch, pool and patio. t(T)he applicant meets all the other zoning rules.
+This is a modest addition of 486 sq ft of living area, with a porch, pool and patio.
+The applicant meets all the other zoning rules.

 Would the variance have an adverse impact on the physical or environmental conditions in the neighborhood, or district: No, The Application would not have an environmental impact on the surrounding neighborhood.
 Impermeable coverage is at 11.6%, well under the minimum 15%.
 A new septic design will be approved before a building permit is issued and the watercourse is well over 100 ft from the proposed structure.